 For KS3, you can look up the topics being covered at each stage of the year from the school website.
 They have video clips associated with each area.
 You can type in the video number into the search box.

 I recommend watching the video, making some notes, and answering the practice questions in the video.
 There are also interactive questions to complete (which are marked automatically, and also worksheets with further questions to practice.
 I would recommend completing approximately 3 or 4 topics per week.

 This would be the same for GCSE, with the addition of being able to select topics by grade.
-For general practice/revision (rather than choosing a particular topic) we would recommend pupils searching for topics one or two grades below their target grade.
+For general practice/revision (rather than choosing a particular topic) we would recommend pupils search for topics one or two grades below their target grade.

 - One Minute Maths: You also have the option to watch a shorter video (good for revision).